The Greatest Things To Do in Mexico City

 Paseo de la Reforma Bike Rides

 Every Sunday morning, tourists and locals head out to enjoy the car-free lanes of Paseo de la Reforma.
-The streets are closed from 7am to 2pm for cyclists and joggers to enjoy.
+The streets are closed from 8am to 2pm for cyclists and joggers to enjoy.
 We were able to rent free bikes at the ‘Glorieta de la Palma’ which is the roundabout with a big palm tree in the middle (near the Angel of Independence).
 Even though I fell while filming, we really enjoyed our morning bike ride and would highly recommend this activity while in Mexico City!
 For more info, visit our guide to enjoy your own Sunday morning bike ride in Mexico City.

 This is likely one of the most unique and impressive libraries we have seen in our travels.
 Vasconcelos is right beside the Buena Vista mall and free to enter.
 We had a great time walking around but (just as we were leaving) we were told that cameras weren’t allowed and had to put ours away.